Deborah Brevoort: The Women of Lockerbie

-The first play by Brevoort to receive major attention was The Women of Lockerbie, which was inspired by the Lockerbie laundry project after the bombing of Pan Am Flight 103 over Lockerbie.
-Using the form of a Greek tragedy, it tells the story of a mother from New Jersey who roams the hills of Lockerbie looking for her son's remains, where she meets the women of Lockerbie, who are fighting to obtain the 11,000 articles of clothing found in the wreckage in order to wash the clothes and return them to the families.
+Brevoort's first play to receive major attention was The Women of Lockerbie, which was inspired by the Lockerbie laundry project after the bombing of Pan Am Flight 103 over Lockerbie.
+Using the form of a Greek tragedy, it tells the story of a mother from New Jersey who roams the hills of Lockerbie looking for her son's remains.
+There, she meets the women of Lockerbie, who are fighting to obtain the 11,000 articles of clothing found in the wreckage in order to wash the clothes and return them to the families.
 The play premiered off-Broadway in 2003 by the New Group and the Women's Project in a production directed by Scott Elliot and starring Judith Ivey and Larry Pine, after winning the silver medal in the Onassis International Playwriting Competition and the Kennedy Center Fund for New American Plays Award.
 It was later produced at London's Orange Tree Theatre featuring Lisa Eichhorn.
-It continues to be produced in the US and abroad and is translated in multiple languages.
+It continues to be produced in the US and abroad and has been translated in multiple languages.

 King Island Christmas

-Her next work was King Island Christmas, a musical based on the Alaskan children's book by Jean Rogers, with composer David Friedman.
+Brevoort's next work was King Island Christmas, a musical based on the Alaskan children's book by Jean Rogers, with composer David Friedman.
 Using the form of the oratorio, it tells the story of a remote Alaskan village struggling to fetch their priest from a boat in the freezing Bering Sea.
 The musical was optioned by a group of New York producers in 2001 who released a cast album with Tony winner Chuck Cooper and the late Marin Mazzie, produced by Thomas Z. Shepard.
-It was staged in New York at SIR Studios in 2000 directed by Pat Birch with a set design by Eugene Lee.
+It was staged in New York at SIR Studios in 2000, directed by Pat Birch with a set design by Eugene Lee.
 The musical has been extensively produced in the US, after winning the 1998 Frederick Loewe Award in musical theatre at New Dramatists, where she was a member playwright.
 It premiered at Perseverance Theatre in Alaska in 1998.

 Blue Moon Over Memphis

-Another work to receive major attention is Blue Moon Over Memphis, Brevoort's Noh drama about Elvis Presley.
+Another significant work is Blue Moon Over Memphis, Brevoort's Noh drama about Elvis Presley.
 It began as her MFA thesis at Brown University in 1993, where she blended the American story of Elvis Presley with conventions from 14th-century Japanese Noh theatre to create an electronic, Americanized Noh that tells the story of an Elvis fan who makes the pilgrimage to Graceland on the anniversary of Elvis's death.
-In 2013, she was approached by composer Rick Emmert and Theatre Nohgaku in Tokyo to write a second version of the play to be performed as a traditional Noh drama with Noh masks, costumes and orchestrations.
-In 2024 and 2025 the traditional version was produced in Japan by the Yanai Initiative at Tokyo's Okuma Auditorium and Kita Noh Theatre and Kyoto's Kongo Noh Theatre, where it has been heralded by critics and Noh scholars for breaking new ground and for its innovative structure.
+In 2013, she was approached by composer Rick Emmert and Theatre Nohgaku in Tokyo to write a second version of the play to be performed as a traditional Noh drama with Noh masks, costumes and instrumentation.
+In 2024 and 2025, the traditional version was produced in Japan by the Yanai Initiative at Tokyo's Okuma Auditorium and Kita Noh Theatre and Kyoto's Kongo Noh Theatre, where it has been heralded by critics and Noh scholars for breaking new ground and for its innovative structure.